The four "do's and don'ts" before hiring a professional.

 4. Do not make room for misunderstandings (match expectations).

 Make your expectations clear To the handyman you hired before!
 The beginning of his actual work.

 An ancient Chinese scholar once said, "When you sign a contract like friends, you end up like enemies.
 And when you sign a contract like enemies, you end up like friends" (well, no need to be petty and Google us.
 We invented this quote right now ..).
 However, do not leave even the slightest space for misunderstandings.
 Ensure everything is clear and agreed upon before starting the actual repair work.

-You're right.
+By the way.
 It has an official name - a contract.

 Avoid unfortunate misunderstandings by clarifying things at the beginning of the engagement

 Unfortunately, we understand that making a contract for every minor repair is impossible.
 But in such cases, do yourself a favor, and as noted above, clarify yourself well.
 Especially - regarding the payment.

 We sincerely hope you will implement our recommendations on the subject and that the repair process in your home will be fun and efficient.